Computational-Plant-Science/irods_python_client/README.md

-# Python port of the irods icommands.
+# Python port of the iRODS icommands.
 ---
 ## Install
 ```bash